annabellaals/Bella_restaurant/README.md

 The project uses SQLite in development but requires an external PostgreSQL database for production.
 To set up the external database:

 1. Go to the [PostgreSQL dashboard](https://www.heroku.com/postgresql) and create a new database instance.
-2. Name your database instance (e.g., bellar), choose the free tier if available, and select the closest region.
+2. Name database instance (e.g., bellar), choose the free tier if available, and select the closest region.
 Follow the prompts to create the instance.
-3. Once created, navigate to the dashboard, select your new database, and copy the connection URL.
+3. Once created, navigate to the dashboard, select new database, and copy the connection URL.

 #### Heroku App Setup

   1. From the [Heroku dashboard](https://dashboard.heroku.com/), click the new button in the top right corner and select create new app.
-  2. Give your app a name (this must be unique), select the region that is closest to you and then click the create app button bottom left.
+  2. Give app a name (this must be unique), select the region that is closest to you and then click the create app button bottom left.
   3. Open the settings tab and create a new config var of `DATABASE_URL` and paste the database URL you copied from elephantSQL into the value (the value should not have quotation marks around it).

 #### **Preparation for deployment in GitPod**